GregBDesign/E-Trading_Post/readme.md

 # E-Trading Post
-## Auction site style purchasing web application
+## Auction site style web application
 v1.1

 E-Trading Post is a product listing site which allows users to add products for sale.
 Products can either be listed as either auction or 'buy it now'.